You wouldn’t write a book without sketching an outline first. So why would you create a PowerPoint presentation without first developing a template?

 Organizes your story

-A great story can leave a lasting impression on your audience, but only if you know how tell that story clearly and effectively.
+A great story can leave a lasting impression on your audience, but only if you know how to tell that story clearly and effectively.
 A template can give you the structure you need to pull that off in the context of a PowerPoint.

 So while you might be tempted to skip the step of creating a template, don’t.
 A great template will make your life easier, make your company look better and make your presentation a whole lot stronger.